keyestudio/KS3020-KS3020F-Keyestudio-Raspberry-Pi-Pico-Ultimate-Starter-Kit-Raspberry-Pi/2. Raspberry Pi System/Python_Tutorial/Project 31：Temperature Instrument.md

 Rt is the resistance of the thermistor at T2 temperature.

 R is the nominal resistance value of the thermistor at T1 room temperature.

 EXP\[n\] is the nth power of e.

 B is the temperature index

 T1 and T2 refer to K degrees, that is, Kelvin temperature.
 Kelvin temperature =273.15 + Celsius temperature.
 For thermistor parameters, we use : B=3950, R=10KΩ，T1=25℃.The circuit connection method of thermistor is similar to that the photoresistor, as shown below :

 ![](/media/ac0d68aac58bffa5c99e1d0ed3a8bc37.jpeg)

 We can use the value measured by the ADC converter to get the resistance value of the thermistor, and then use the formula to get the temperature value.
 Therefore, the temperature formula can be deduced as:

 4.  **Read the Values**

 First we will learn the thermistor to read the current ADC value, voltage value and temperature value and print them out .
 Please connect the wires according to the following wiring diagram.

 ![](/media/c143dc239ceaa5e65a63f47d6512630c.png)

 ![](/media/c0ad763fa1dda5ce55d03fe9b3d61bcd.png)

 The code used in this project is saved in the file KS3020 Keyestudio Raspberry Pi Pico Learning Kit Ultimate Edition\\3.
 Raspberry Pi System\\Python\_Tutorial\\2.
 Projects\\Project 31：Temperature Instrument.
 You can move the code anywhere.
 We save the code to the pi folder of the Raspberry Pi system.
 The path:home/pi/2.
 Projects.

 Open“Thonny”, click“This computer”→“home”→“pi”→“2.
-Projects”→“Project
+Projects”→“Project 31: Temperature Instrument”.
+And double left-click
-31: Temperature Instrument”.
-And double left-click the“Project\_31.1\_Read\_the\_thermistor\_analog\_value.py”.
+the “Project\_31.1\_Read\_the\_thermistor\_analog\_value.py”.

 ![](/media/ae27830403a2f741aa9b725e5324c215.png)

 Open“Thonny”, click“This computer”→“home”→“pi”→“2.
-Projects”→“Project
+Projects”→“Project 31: Temperature Instrument”.
+And double left-click
-31: Temperature Instrument”.
-And double left-click the“Project\_31.1\_Read\_the\_thermistor\_analog\_value.py”.
+the “Project\_31.1\_Read\_the\_thermistor\_analog\_value.py”.

 ![](/media/dfba50f255a7ff5b0bd327fa210cf6b2.png)